 ICES working groups (e.g. ICES-WGSE 2001, 2003), followed by OSPAR (2008, 2009), have initiated the approach in which the EcoQO metric for marine litter is expressed in terms of a percentage of birds exceeding a threshold value of plastic in the stomach.
-At first sight, one might argue that it would be easier to use an EcoQO definition based on for example only the average mass of plastics.
+This approach is now to be replaced by the OSPAR/ EU MSFD Fulmar Threshold Value (Fulmar-TV).
+At first sight, one might argue that it would be easier to use an Fulmar-TV definition based on for example only the average mass of plastics.
 However, whether intentional or not, the 'percentage above threshold value' definition represents a simplified procedure to avoid the mathematical problems caused by a few excessive stomach contents that distort comparative analyses and averaged values.
 In our standard statistical testing procedures and calculations of geometric means, such problems are largely overcome by logarithmic transformation of data.
 This is a standard statistical procedure.
 However, it is not always easily conveyed to the general public, and differences between arithmetic averages versus geometric means can be confusing.
-The EcoQO metric avoids such problems by using a classification of birds in which the exceptional stomach contents lose their influence.
-The long-term target for ecological quality is defined by OSPAR (2008) as the situation in which
+The Fulmar-TV metric avoids such problems by using a classification of birds in which the exceptional stomach contents lose their influence.
+The newly proposed Fulmar Threshold Value now states: